-Based on the findings and conclusions as stated above, the Department APPROVES the above noted application of MAINE WOOD PELLET COMPANY, LLC to discharge a daily maximum flow of 24,500 gallons per day of non-contact cooling tower blowdown water to East Branch Wesserunsett Stream, Class B, in Athens, Maine, SUBJECT TO THE ATTACHED CONDITIONS, and all applicable standards and regulations including:
+Based on the findings and conclusions as stated above, the Department APPROVES the above noted application of COVANTA MAINE, LLC. to discharge a daily maximum of 187,000 gallons per day of wastewater consisting of 1) a maximum of 150,000 gpd of cooling tower blowdown; 2) a maximum of 1,000 gpd of miscellaneous equipment drain water; and 3) a maximum flow of 36,000 gpd of cooling tower sandfilter backwash waters, to the Penobscot River, Class B, in Enfield, Maine, SUBJECT TO THE ATTACHED CONDITIONS, and all applicable standards and regulations including:

-- 1. Maine Pollutant Discharge Elimination System Permit Standard Conditions Applicable To All Permits, revised July 1, 2002, copy attached. - 2.
-The attached Special Conditions, including any effluent limitations and monitoring requirements. - 3.
-This permit and the authorization to discharge become effective upon the date of signature below and expire at midnight five (5) years from the effective date.
-If a renewal application is timely submitted and accepted as complete for processing prior to the expiration of this permit, the authorization to discharge and the terms and conditions of this permit and all modifications and minor revisions thereto remain in effect until a final Department decision on the renewal application becomes effective.
-[Maine Administrative Procedure Act, 5 M.R.S.A. § 10002 and Rules Concerning the Processing of Applications and Other Administrative Matters, 06-096 CMR 2(21)(A) (amended August 25, 2013)]
+- 1. Maine Pollutant Discharge Elimination System Permit Standard Conditions Applicable To All Permits, revised July 1, 2002, copy attached. - The attached Special Conditions, including any effluent limitations and monitoring requirements.
+2. - This permit becomes effective upon the date of signature below and expires at midnight five (5) years 3. after that date.
+If a renewal application is timely submitted and accepted as complete for processing prior to the expiration of this permit, the terms and conditions of this permit and all subsequent modifications and minor revisions thereto remain in effect until a final Department decision on the renewal application becomes effective.
+[Maine Administrative Procedure Act, 5 M.R.S.A. § 10002 and Rules Concerning the Processing of Applications and Other Administrative Matters, 06-096 CMR 2(21)(A) (effective October 19, 2015)].